-Note that this interface is only available if the allow_sql option has not been disabled.
+Note that this interface is only available if the execute-sql permission is allowed.

 Any Datasette SQL query is reflected in the URL of the page, allowing you to bookmark them, share them with others and navigate through previous queries using your browser back button.